 There’s also a growing awareness, too, of the related health conditions that may come with having polycystic ovary syndrome.
 Compared to women who do not have PCOS, for example, those with it face twice the risk of heart disease, diabetes, endometrial cancer, reproductive difficulties, and mental health challenges,6 according to a study in the Journal of Clinical Endocrinology & Metabolism.

 These days, the standard of care for women with PCOS focuses on treating the main concerns of the patient.7 The doctor will work with patients to reduce hormonal imbalances, such as lowering testosterone levels and making adjustments to achieve regular periods, which is important to reduce the risk of endometrial cancer.
 Medical care for women with PCOS also includes actively screening for, preventing, and if necessary, treating any metabolic problems, including prediabetes and diabetes.

 Women and their doctors have learned a great deal about the experience of living with PCOS, and the help you will need to regain your health.
 This includes mental health as PCOS raises the risk for depression and anxiety in some women.
 Fortunately, approaches ranging from counseling to exercise and from support groups to yoga can make help restore a sense of wellbeing.

 In the sections that follow, you’ll discover the latest research and newest thinking about what leads to PCOS, the symptoms that many women face with this syndrome, and the best ways to diagnose and treat hormone and metabolic imbalances.
+Take our 2-minute PCOS test to determine if you are experiencing the symptoms doctors look for.
 You’ll also learn more about finding the right doctor – or team of doctors – to work with you.
 It’s smart to get serious about seeing if PCOS explains your symptoms.
 You’ve found the right place to start.